OUTROS EPISÓDIOS DE

 A painter and designer, Puig was born in Viana do Castelo and is now living in Porto.
 Through his practice, he has come to foster a relationship with storytelling that is in many ways a form to reflect on his own reality and the connection it brings when you open up a dialogue.
 Puig has a Master in Painting.
 He has exhibited since 2014 and works between design and painting.

 A painter and author, Teresa grew up in Madeira Island and is now based in Porto, Portugal.
 She enjoys telling stories with truth in them through traditional painting, creative writing and illustration.
 Teresa finished a BA in Visual Arts - Painting at Porto's Fine-Art Faculty in 2019 and has been working as a freelance visual artist and art director.
-Teresa created Varicela, a podcast (in portuguese) about creativity, focused on sharing
+Teresa created Varicela, a podcast (in portuguese) about creativity, focused on sharing the reality behind creating and the highs and lows of living as an artist.

 This article was written by Nicole Gonçalves and Carolina Ribeiro,